rahulgopinath/rahulgopinath.github.io/_posts/2021-07-27-random-sampling-from-context-free-grammar.markdown

 categories: post
 ---

+**Note**: The algorithm discussed in this post is only useful for nonambiguous context-free grammars without epsilon (empty expansion nonterminal).

 In the previous [post](/post/2019/05/28/simplefuzzer-01/) I talked about how to generate input strings from any given context-free grammar.
 While that algorithm is quite useful for fuzzing, one of the problems with that algorithm is that the strings produced from that grammar is skewed toward shallow strings.

 For example, consider this grammar:

 ## Contents